apache/cloudstack-documentation/source/adminguide/templates.rst

 |upload-iso-from-local.png|

-Note that uploading multi-disk templates is also supported
+Note that uploading multi-disk templates is also supported.

 Exporting Templates